-"There are many other kinds of air or gas, which may be taken into the lungs, beside the atmospheric; but no other, which will support life.
-Even pure oxygen itself, and some gases which contain oxygen, although they will support life longer than any other kinds of air, will yet finally prove fatal.
-It is only when oxygen is combined with azote in the proportion above mentioned, that it is adequate to the continual support of life.† The quantity of air ordinarily contained in the lungs of a common-sized man, immediately after an inspiration, has been calculated to be about two hundred and eighty cubic inches, and about forty inches are drawn in and thrown out at each inspiration and expiration; so that the whole mass of air is not changed at every breath, but a large proportion remains constantly present, and distends the lungs.
+'There are many other kinds of air or gas, which may be taken into the lungs, beside the atmospheric; but no other, which will support life.
+Even pure oxygen itself, and another gas which contains oxygen, although they will support life longer than any other kinds of air, will yet finally prove fatal.
+It is only when oxygen is combined with azote in the proportion above mentioned, that it is adequate to the continual support of life.† The quantity of air ordinarily contained in t 'Water destroys the life of animals merely by preventing the admission of air; it does not itself enter the lungs, or at most only in a very small quantity.
+There are some gases which operate in the same way.
+The windpipe is spasmodically closed against them, and they do not enter the lungs; such are carbonic acid gas, ammoniacal gas, chlorine or oxymuriatic gas, &c., when unmixed.
+Other gases are inspired with sufficient ease, but produce death, either merely for the want of oxygen, as hydrogen and pure azote; or, in a certain sense, by poisoning the blood or destroying its vital properties, as carburetted and sulphuretted hydrogen, and carbonic oxide.
+Oxygen alone, as has been remarked above, and nitrous oxide, which the lungs of a common-sized man, immediately after an inspiration, has been calculated to be about two hundred and eighty cubic inches, and about forty inches are drawn in and thrown out at each inspiration and expiration; so that the whole mass of air is not changed at every breath, but a large proportion remains constantly present, and distends the lungs.

-[&]quot;"The pearl-fishers have been said to remain half an hour or more under water.
-The accounts, however, which state so extraordinary a fact as this, must be looked upon with some doubt.
+[&]quot; 'The pearl-fishers have been said to remain half an hour or more under water.
+The accounts, however, which state so extraordinary a fact as this, must be looked upon with great doubt.
 It seems impossible, from what we know on the subject, that any human being could exist and remain capable of action under water, more than a few minutes.